 Why are housing scams so prevalent?

 Real estate is a common target for criminals due to the large sums of money involved in transactions as well as the sharing of sensitive information among multiple parties.
-According to a study conducted by FinCen, real estate is the third most common sector for fraud attempts behind construction and commercial services.
+According to a study conducted by FinCen, real estate is the third most common sector for fraud attempts, behind construction and commercial services.
 Housing scams are prevalent across all aspects of the housing industry, with criminals targeting both renters and owners.

 Traditional real estate transactions revolve around email, which makes them vulnerable to cyberattacks.
 The FBI announced in its 2020 Internet Crime Report that Business Email Compromise (BEC)/Email Account Compromise (EAC) complaints resulted in over $1.8 billion in losses in 2020 alone.
-Despite growing awareness around cybercrime, it continues to be a threat in the real estate industry.
+Despite growing awareness of cybercrime, it continues to be a threat in the real estate industry.

 Common real estate scams and fraud

 Being aware of common forms of real estate fraud is an important step in avoiding scams.
 Use the following examples to learn more about how criminals target homebuyers and renters to protect your clients from becoming the next victim of fraud.